tue-mps/rescience-ijcai2017-230/README.md

 `git clone https://github.com/jinhongjung/pyrwr.git`

-Next we need to create the correct Environment from the .yml file and the RWR requirements. (if using Anaconda prompt):
+Next we need to create the correct Environment from our requirements file and the RWR requirements. (if using Anaconda prompt):

-`conda env create -f environment.yml` (this might give a pip error for pyrwr==1.0.0, but this can be ignored)
+(if you want to create a new environment for this project, I suggest using python 3.7):
+`conda create -n odmkg_env python=3.7`

 `conda activate odmkg_env`

+`pip3 install -r requirements.txt`

 `cd pyrwr`